davidfrichhansen/pseudovoigtnsgpp/README.md

     - Contains implementation of lengthscale function as well as the Gibbs kernel which introduces the non-stationarity to the Gaussian process.

+  - `plot_results.py`
+    - Loads some samples and data and produces the plots in the report.
+Overwrites already saved files